The Glass Wall in Global Tech Pay

 This is where cross-country salary conversations often get muddy, so it is worth being precise.

-And if the A$200,000 figure is actually a total package inclusive of super, not base plus super, then the Australian cash salary is lower again and the disparity gets worse.
+So even on an employer-cost basis, the US-based teammate still costs about 36 percent more.
+And if the A$200k figure is actually package-inclusive of super, not base plus super, then the Australian cash salary is lower again and the disparity gets worse.

 In Melbourne, the local market for comparable software roles is often nowhere near the US-equivalent number.